Soda geyser: Alternatives

 While Diet Coke and Mentos are the most common way to make a soda geyser, they are not the only options.
 Many consider Diet Coke to be the optimal option.
 While Diet Coke has been studied and suggested that it has the strongest effect, at least one other study has demonstrated that all diet sodas essentially work equally well within experimental error.
 Nevertheless, any carbonated beverage will work.
 As for the Mentos, many things work to nucleate carbonated beverages such as other candy, metal and ceramic spheres, and even sand.

+"Boiling stones" are commonly available in chemistry laboratories.
+They are chips of unglazed ceramic, which contain abundant nucleation sites.
+They are dropped into containers, such as test tubes, flasks, and beakers, being heated.
+If boiling chips are not used with clean glassware (which has few nucleation sites) large steam bubbles form when the glass reaches the boiling point.
+These large bubbles can propel the boiling liquid out of its container causing hazards in the lab.
+Boiling stones provide nucleation sites which result in smooth boiling rather than geyser eruptions.